hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 Where ever int_var_or_value is mentioned wrt instructions, then it should represent a int variable or value.
 Where ever ideally_int_var_or_value is mentioned wrt instructions, then it should ideally represent a int variable or value.
+However If it refers to

+* a string entity, then treat it has a textual literal value of the int and convert it into int

-However If it refers to a string or binary buffer entity, then logic will try to convert it into int value.
+* binary buffer entity, then logic will try to interpret it has raw byte values of the int and inturn convert it into int.

-Where ever str_var_or_value is mentioned wrt instructions, then it should ideally represent a string variable or value.
+Where ever str_var_or_value is mentioned wrt instructions, then it should represent a string variable or value.
 If not, the logic will try to convert other types to equivalent string representation.

 * if a $0xHexString based literal is specified, it should represent a valid utf8 string.